jemyJR/qzify_backend/README.md

 | `SEND_GRID_API_KEY`    | API key for SendGrid email service.  |
 | `USER_EMAIL`           | Sender email address.               |
 | `FRONTEND_URL`         | URL of the frontend application.    |

----

-By including the table of contents, users can now click directly on the section they want to explore, making the documentation even more user-friendly!